 - Mshwari – Mshwari is another loan service by Safaricom

-- Matatu, mathree ma3 or Mat – This is a phrase used to mean popular mode of transport used in Kenya.
-Usually associated with the youths.
+- Matatu, mathree ma3 or Mat – This is a phrase used to mean a popular mode of transport used in Kenya.
+Usually associated with youth.

 - Nganya – A flashy matatu, usually seen in the streets of Nairobi

-- Kwani ni Kesho – Kwani ni Kesho simply means is it tommorrow, the phrase is usually associated with Buruklyn Boyz
+- Kwani ni Kesho – Kwani ni Kesho simply means, Is it tomorrow?—the phrase is usually associated with Buruklyn Boyz.

-- Caroo – This is a word used by Bena wa Malines when refering to a girl he loves
+- Caroo – This is a word used by Bena wa Malines when referring to a girl he loves

 - Njege – Njege is a phrase that means a police officer